erlang-ls/erlang_ls/specs/runtime_node.md

-That config file also enumerates the capabilities supported in the `Runtime Node`, similar to the way code lens and diagnostic sources are currently configured in the `erlang_ls.comfig` file.
+That config file also enumerates the capabilities supported in the `Runtime Node`, similar to the way code lens and diagnostic sources are currently configured in the `erlang_ls.config` file.
 The initial assumption is that there is a well-known set of supported ones.
 At a later stage we may include some sort of capability query process on starting the `Runtime Node`.